LuisGC/blog/content/blog/2019/11/Big-Things-Commit-Conf-2019.md

 [**Construyendo Cultura de Datos**](https://www.koliseo.com/events/commit-2019/r4p/5106829466009600/agenda#/5137837183729664/5767262292148224), by Rodrigo Quintana and Javier Serrano

+Rodrigo and Javier explained how their employer, [Clarity](https://clarity.ai/), is nurturing a Data Culture across the company, including a complete transformation in the structure of the teams.
+They also showed, with total transparency, their technology stack both for for traditional services and data science.

+I was surprised to see the similarities between what Clarity does with their client companies data and what we do with different platforms.
+Well structured and very well explained talk about strategies, languages and technologies they use in their daily challenges.
+I hope to see other Clarity talks one day in more detail

 And that's all. **See you in Big Things Conference 2020 and Commit Conf 2020 !!**